Command Line Interface¶

 Options

--bn, --bucket_number <bucket_number>
+- -bn, --bucket_number <bucket_number>¶

 Restricts the number of buckets to which will be placed the values of the selected statistics.

--bm, --bucket_method <bucket_method>
+- -bm, --bucket_method <bucket_method>¶

 Specifies the method to estimate the optimal number of buckets.

-Options:
+- Options:

 auto | doane | fd | rice | scott | sqrt | sturges

--sf, --statistic_function <statistic_function>
+- -sf, --statistic_function <statistic_function>¶

 Will use the <statistic_function> to compute the values for points within each bucket of regressogram.

-Options:
+- Options:

 mean | median

--of, --of-key <of_resource_key>
+- -of, --of-key <of_resource_key>¶

 Sets key for which we are finding the model (y-coordinates).

--per, --per-key <per_resource_key>
+- -per, --per-key <per_resource_key>¶

 Sets the key that will be used as a source variable (x-coordinates).

-perun postprocessby moving_average
+perun postprocessby moving_average¶

 Execution of the interleaving of profiled resources by moving average models.

 Moving average methods are the natural generalizations of regressogram method.
-This method uses the local averages/medians of y-coordinates (<of_resource_key>), but the estimate in the x-point (<per_key>) is based on the centered surroundings of this points, more precisely:
+This method uses the local averages/medians of y-coordinates (<of_resource_key>), but the estimate in the x-point (<per_key>) is based on the centered surroundings of these points, more precisely:

 Moving Average: is a widely used estimator in the technical analysis, that helps smooth the dataset by filtering out the ‘noise’.
-Among the basic properties of this methods belongs the ability to reduce the effect of temporary variations in data, better improvement of the fitness of data to a line, so called smoothing, to show the data’s trend more clearly and highlight any value below or above the trend.
+Among the basic properties of these methods belongs the ability to reduce the effect of temporary variations in data, better improvement of the fitness of data to a line, so-called smoothing, to show the data’s trend more clearly and highlight any value below or above the trend.
 The most important task with this type of non-parametric approach is the choice of the <window-width>.
 If the user does not choose it, we try approximate this value by using the value of coefficient of determination (\(R^2\)).
-At the begin of the analysis is set the initial value of window width and then follows the interleaving of the current dataset, which runs until the value of coefficient of determination will not reach the required level.
+At the beginning, of the analysis is set the initial value of window width and then follows the interleaving of the current dataset, which runs until the value of coefficient of determination will not reach the required level.
 By this way is guaranteed the desired smoothness of the resulting models.
 The two basic and commonly used <moving-methods> are the simple moving average (sma) and the exponential moving average (ema).

 For more details about this approach of non-parametric analysis refer to Moving Average Methods.